upmc-enterprises/kubeadm-aws/README.md

 $ vi ~/env.tfvars
 ```

-If you do not have a Milpa license, get a [Free Community Edition license](https://www.elotl.co/trial).
-Then, fill in all the required variables in `env.tfvars`, then apply the configuration:
+Once you have filled in the necessary variables in `env.tfvars`, apply the configuration:

     $ terraform init # Only needed the first time.
     [...]
     $ terraform apply -var-file ~/env.tfvars
     [...]
     Apply complete!
-Resources: 8 added, 0 changed, 0 destroyed.
+Resources: 24 added, 0 changed, 0 destroyed.

     Outputs:

     master_ip = 3.81.184.107
     worker_ip = 54.90.138.204